ssecv/CoLA/README.md

 python test.py
 ```

-Similar to training, the testing configurations can be found and altered in `options.py`.

 ## File Structure
 This repository is organized into two primary directories to accommodate both **PyTorch** and **MindSpore** codebases, ensuring compatibility and ease of use across different deep learning frameworks.
 Each directory mirrors the following structure: